shakes76/PatternFlow/recognition/s4736267 SiameseNetwork/README.md

 ## Executing Code
-The main code to train, validate and test the model is stored in train.py.
-To be able to run, the python files modules.py, dataset.py, and the ADNI dataset have to be in the same root folder as train.py.
+To execute the code the python files modules.py, dataset.py, and the ADNI dataset (\ADNI_AD_NC_2D\AD_NC\test\AD\388206_78.jpeg) have to be in the same folder.
++ train.py:
+ * Main code to train, validate and test the model
+ * Plotted images are stored in the folder of train.py
  * Important constants are defined in the top section of the file
++ predict.py:
-* Predict.py loads the pre-trained models and reruns the testing on the test set
+ * Loads the pre-trained models
+ * Reruns testing on the test set
-* Plotted images are stored in the root folder
+ * Plotted images are stored in the folder of predict.py
++ modules.py
+ * Definiton of SNN and classifier net
+ * Definition of Loss functions
++ dataset.py
+ * Custom datasets
+ * Custom dataloader to train, validate and test both models
+ * Custom augmentation function

 ## Results
 The results are based on the last implementation of the SNN.
+The SNN was trained for 300 epochs, while the classifier net was trained for 100 epochs.

 <p align="center">
     <img src=Picture/training_loss_snn.png width="600" >